anandubabu-kr/fbcs-architecture/README.md

 1. `core` - The shared features across pages.
 2. `feature-x` - The page specific features.

+_There will be one single export per an feature_

 ## 3. components/

 > The smallest reusable and immutable pieces of the application